SchmidtDSE/afscgap/paper/paper.md

 Knowing CPUE (kg/ha) must also include "absence data" or hauls in which the speices was not recorded, this package can efficiently infer those hauls not easily returned from the API service [@notebook].

 ## Broad accessibility
 Though the `afscgap` Python package makes GAP catch data more accessible, the size and complexity of this dataset complicates comparative analysis between species, years, and/or geographic areas [@notebook].
 Without deep developer experience, it may still be difficult to get started even with scientific background.
-To address a broader audience, this project also offers a no-code visualization tool sitting on top of `afscgap` with CSV and Python code export as a bridge to further analysis.
+To address a broader audience, this project offers visualization on top of `afscgap` with CSV and Python code export as a bridge to further analysis.

 # Functions
-This project aims to improve accessibility of GAP catch data and offer approachable tools to kickstart analysis.
+This project improves accessibility of GAP catch data and offers approachable tools to kickstart analysis.

 ## Lazy querying facade
 The `afscgap` library manages significant complexity to offer a simple familiar interface to Python developers: